 - Check out the best Apple AirPods alternatives

 Editor's Note: The Tom's Guide Awards 2021 for audio have been announced, and the Apple AirPods Max has won the Best headphones design award!
 Head to the audio awards page to see all the winners and recommended runners-up.

 What are the best wireless headphones?

-At the top of our list is the Bose 700.
-Bose updated its adaptive mic system to deliver champion active noise cancellation that can be adjusted across 11 different levels via mobile app.
+Coming in 3rd is the Bose 700.
+Bose updated its adaptive mic system to deliver champion ANC that can be adjusted across 11 different levels via mobile app.
 The improvements in ANC circuitry also boost sound and call quality, giving these noise-cancellers phenomenal all-around performance.

 The best wireless headphones right now

 The Sony WH-1000XM4 stands as the best wireless headphones available.
 Sony’s boomy and spacious soundstage is at the forefront, reproducing a full range of frequencies, so you can feel every low, mid, and high that blasts out of the 40mm drivers.
 You have the luxury of fine-tuning sound to your hearing by adjusting the EQ or selecting from a variety of presets in the Sony Headphones app, which has more cool features that extended functionality.
 If noise cancellation is what you really seek, the WH-1000XM4 is the closest you’ll get to elite ANC next to the Bose 700.
 Also, the connectivity options (Bluetooth 5.0, NFC, multipoint technology) and touch controls all operate smoothly.

 Not much has changed regarding design, and that’s fine since the headphones still look sharp, though we wish the call quality would have been fixed.

 Read our full Sony WH-1000XM4 review.